Most important factors when buying a car:

 A recent study was conducted by Statista in the US for mapping the inclination of automotive customers towards the key buying factors.
 Image below shows that safety & fuel efficiency are the winners but significant numbers are with High Quality & Design as well.

-For Indian automotive customers the scenario is almost similar nowadays, the buying parameters list has increased recently and the new addition is interior and exterior aesthetics of the vehicle.
-Be it any category of vehicles, the OEM’s concern for the quality of trims and fit & finish has increased exponentially.
+For Indian automotive customers the scenario is almost similar nowadays, the buying parameters list has increased recently and the new addition is the aesthetics of automotive trims design of the vehicle.
+Be it any category of vehicles, the OEM’s concern for the quality of automotive trims and fit & finish has increased exponentially.

-While design & development of automotive trims all of the parameters from Statista should be evaluated priority wise and design channels should be set in order such that the final thing fits best in all the parameters and the outcome is the best of all possible cases.
+While carrying out automotive trims design all of the parameters from Statista should be evaluated priority wise and design channels should be set in order such that the final thing fits best in all the parameters and the outcome is the best of all possible cases.
 This series of blogs (Automotive Trim Design 1/2/3) will focus on the key design considerations in line with the buying parameters and their significant impact on the ease of product development for Indian OEMs.
 The example used in this blog are based on the projects we have completed for various clients in the recent past.

-Following is the general workflow that is followed for the design and development of interior and exterior trims of automobiles in OEMs.
+Following is the general workflow that is followed for the design and development of interior and exterior automotive trims in OEMs.